covjson/specification/profiles.md

 #### TrajectoryCoverage profile

-- A coverage with TrajectoryCoverage profile must have NdArray objects with `"axisNames"` of either `"z","composite"` or `"composite"`, depending on which axes are defined in the domain.
+- A coverage with TrajectoryCoverage profile must have a domain with Trajectory profile.

 Example:
 ```js